What's Required to Open a Hard Drive Safely

 While full clean-room facility costs can run into the millions, the professional equipment required to secure a hard drive data recovery work zone is far more accessible.

-This is a Purair VLF-48 laminar-flow bench.
-It costs less than an 83″ OLED TV.
+This is a 0.02 µm ULPA-filtered laminar-flow clean bench.
 Let's put it to work and see how it performs.

-The Purair VLF-48 is a professional laminar-flow hood for protecting drives from airborne particulates while open.
-It uses ULPA filtration (99.999% at 0.1-0.3 µm) and creates a vertical curtain of filtered air that continually flushes contaminants away from the work area.
-In other words, we achieve the same contamination control at the work surface without the overhead of a room-scale facility.
+The 0.02 µm ULPA-filtered laminar-flow clean bench protects drives from airborne particulates while open.
+It creates a vertical curtain of filtered air that continually flushes contaminants away from the work area.
+In other words, we achieve contamination control at the work surface without the overhead of a room-scale facility.

 How we validated the setup

-We measured with a professional ultrafine particle counter: the TSI P-Trak 8525.
-This unit can detect particles down to 0.02 µm.
-After ~60 seconds of bench runtime, the counter verified localized ISO 14644-1 Class 4 equivalent conditions.
+We measured with a professional ultrafine particle counter that detects particles down to 0.02 µm.
+After approximately 60 seconds of bench runtime, the counter verified localized ISO 14644-1 Class 4 equivalent conditions.

 Working inside the bench

 A laminar-flow bench isn't a sealed box that you contaminate the moment you reach into it.
-The "VLF" in Purair VLF-48 stands for Vertical Laminar Flow: the bench continuously pushes ULPA-filtered air downward through the work area.
+The bench continuously pushes ULPA-filtered air downward through the work area.
 Contaminants from the technician's arms and body are carried down and away from the work surface, not onto the platters.
 This is the same principle used in pharmaceutical compounding, semiconductor fabrication, and biological safety cabinets.
 The airflow is what keeps the work zone clean, and it does so continuously while the technician is actively working.

 Our technicians wear nitrile gloves for all open-drive procedures.
 Gloves prevent fingerprints, skin oils, and contact contamination on platters.
 Between the vertical airflow handling airborne particulates and gloves handling contact contamination, the drive surface is protected on both fronts.